awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards.md

 You can do real\-time monitoring of API calls by directing CloudTrail logs to CloudWatch Logs and establishing corresponding metric filters and alarms\.
 We recommend that you create a metric filter and alarm console logins that aren't protected by MFA\.
 Monitoring for single\-factor console logins increases visibility into accounts that aren't protected by MFA\.

-To run this check, Security Hub runs through the exact audit steps prescribed for it in [Securing Amazon Web Services](https://www.cisecurity.org/benchmark/amazon_web_services/)\.
+To run this check, Security Hub uses custom logic to perform the exact audit steps prescribed for control 3\.2 in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
+This control fails if the exact metric filters prescribed by CIS are not used\.
+Additional fields or terms cannot be added to the metric filters\.
 No AWS Config managed rules are created in your AWS environment for this check\.

+**Important**
+Security Hub supports CIS AWS Foundations checks only on resources in the same Region and owned by the same account as the one in which Security Hub is enabled\.
+For example, if you enable Security Hub the US East \(N\.
+Virginia\) Region, but you create CloudWatch alarms in the US West \(N\.
+California\) Region, Security Hub running in the US East \(N\.
+Virginia\) Region can’t locate the CloudWatch alarms in the US West \(N\.
+California\) Region\.
+When this happens, the check returns a warning that the resource can’t be located\.
+A Failed finding is generated only when a resource is successfully located but is not compliant with CIS requirements for the control\.

 ### Remediation<a name="3.2-remediation"></a>